 \subsection{Parabolic polar spaces}

-In light of Corollary~\ref{d112} and our definitions $\cP$ is parabolic if it is $(0,\fp)$-orthogonal with $\fp>0$; that is $\cP$ properly contains a hyperbolic polar space as a subspace and its elliptic gap is $0$.
-As usual let $\varepsilon:\cP\to\PG(V)$ be the universal embedding of $\cP$.
-Then, $\cP$ is parabolic if we have the following decomposition of $V:$
+In light of Corollary~\ref{d112} and our definitions, $\cP$ is parabolic when it is $(0,\fp)$-orthogonal with $\fp>0$; that is $\cP$ properly contains a hyperbolic polar space as a subspace and its elliptic gap is $0$.
+As usual, let $\varepsilon:\cP\to\PG(V)$ be the universal embedding of $\cP$.
+Then $\cP$ is parabolic if we have the following decomposition of $V:$

 Note that the quotient embedding $\varepsilon/\mathrm{Rad}(f):\cP\to\PG(V/\mathrm{Rad}(f))$ has dimension $2n$ and it is described by a generalized quadratic form (see~\cite{P}) or by an alternating form.
-By~\cite[Theorem 1.11]{P22} the condition of admitting an embedding of dimension $2n$ for $\cP$ can be formulated as follows: \begin{itemize} \item[(A)] for any two non-collinear points $a,b\in\cP$, if $M$ and $N$ are respectively maximal singular subspaces of $\cP$ and $\{a,b\}^\perp$ and $N\subseteq M$, then $M\cap\{a,b\}^{\perp\perp}\neq\emptyset$. \end{itemize}
+By~\cite[Theorem 1.11]{P22}, the condition of admitting an embedding of dimension $2n$ for $\cP$ can be formulated as follows: \begin{itemize} \item[(A)] for any two non-collinear points $a,b\in\cP$, if $M$ and $N$ are respectively maximal singular subspaces of $\cP$ and $\{a,b\}^\perp$ and $N\subseteq M$, then $M\cap\{a,b\}^{\perp\perp}\neq\emptyset$. \end{itemize}

 \begin{remark} Observe that a hyperbolic polar space is an embeddable polar space whose hyperbolic lines consist of just $2$ points which satisfies Condition~(A).
-Indeed, Condition~(A) by itself assures the existence of an embedding of minimum dimension (i.e. $2n$).
+Indeed, Condition~(A) by itself assures the existence of an embedding of minimum dimension (i.e.\ $2n$).
 If all the hyperbolic lines of $\cP$ have just $2$ points, then such an embedding cannot be obtained as a quotient of an embedding of higher dimension.
 Hence it is unique (except for the case of grids).
-Moreover, the condition on cardinality of the hyperbolic lines guarantees that this embedding realizes $\cP$ as the point set of an hyperbolic quadric; this also in the case of the grids even if the embedding is not unique.
-So, a grid is always a hyperbolic polar space, even if it does not admit a universal embedding. \end{remark}

-Thanks to Remark~\ref{rr}, we can rephrase the definition of parabolic spaces already given in the Introduction as follows.
+Moreover, the condition on the cardinality of the hyperbolic lines guarantees that this embedding realizes $\cP$ as the point set of a hyperbolic quadric; this also in the case of the grids, even if the embedding is not unique.
+So, a grid is always a hyperbolic polar space, even if it does not admit a universal embedding. \end{remark} Thanks to Remark~\ref{rr}, we can rephrase the definition of parabolic spaces already given in Section 1 as follows.

 \begin{definition} A \emph{parabolic polar space} $\cP$ is an embeddable polar space properly containing a hyperbolic polar subspace and satisfying Condition~(A). \end{definition}